cern-eos/eos/doc/configuration/wfe.rst

 ```````````````````````````````````````````````````````

 If a **bash:shell** workflow failes e.g. the command returns rc!=0 and no retry policy is defined, the workflow job ends up in the **failed** queue.
 For each
 workflow the number of retries and the delay for retry can be defined via extended attributes.
-To reschedule a workflow after a failure the shell command has to return **EGAIN** e.g. ``exit(11)``.
+To reschedule a workflow after a failure the shell command has to return **EAGAIN** e.g. ``exit(11)``.
 The number of retries for a failing workflow can be defined as:

 .. code-block:: bash

    # define a workflow to return EAGAIN to be retried
    eos attr set "sys.workflow.closew.default=sys.workflow.closew.default="bash:shell:fail '(exit 11)'" /eos/dev/echo/